top of page

 You don’t need to know everything your camera can do before you start creating meaningful images.

-Photography can be as simple or as complex as you want it to be.
+Wildlife photography can be as simple or as complex as you want it to be.

 Final Thoughts

 Invest in a good lens.
-Choose a camera (of the same brand) that feels comfortable in your hands- not too heavy, easy to hold, maybe with a flip-screen.
+Choose a camera (of the same brand) that feels comfortable in your hands - not too heavy, easy to hold, maybe with a flip-screen.
 Pick something you feel you can grow into.

 Learn the basics.
 Touch the buttons.
 Get a little familiar.
+Go outside and explore.
+The rest can come over time, if and when you need it.

 What matters is not how advanced your camera is, but how present you are when you use it.